Family & Relationships

 The Difficulty of Life as a Third-Culture KidiStockphoto

 When expat children return home, after a long time abroad, they often feel like outsiders.

-A third-culture kid may not be able to immerse themselves as completely into their new surroundings as expected.
-Instead, the third-culture kid may always remain an outsider in different host cultures.
+A third-culture kid (or TCK) may not be able to immerse themselves as completely into their new surroundings as expected.
+Instead, they may always remain an outsider in different host cultures.
 Maximilien (17) experienced this fundamental feeling of strangeness throughout his life as a third-culture kid.
 “We left France when I was very little and moved to Portugal, then Peru and Canada, and now we’re here in Hong Kong.”

 Although Maximilien enjoys the cultural diversity of his family’s lifestyle, he has never fully adapted to any of the countries he has lived in.
 “I have only ever attended international schools,” he explains.
 “I did quite well there, but the only foreign language I really picked up was English.
 Of course, I learned a bit of Spanish and Chinese, and I’m still able to recite a lot of nursery rhymes in Portuguese, but it’s not enough to be fluent.”